-More than a million people in the U.S. are living with HIV (human immunodeficiency virus) or AIDS (acquired immunodeficiency syndrome).
-Thanks to advances in treatment, people living with HIV/AIDS (PLWHA) who use antiretroviral therapy can expect to live as long as people who don't have HIV.
+Thanks to advances in treatment, people living with HIV/AIDS who use antiretroviral therapy (ART) can expect to live as long as people who don't have HIV.

 - Faster drops in CD4 cell counts

-- Increased risk of pneumonia (both Pneumocystis carinii pneumonia (PCP) and bacterial pneumonia)
+- Increased risk of bacterial pneumonia and tuberculosis

 Quitting Smoking When You're HIV-Positive